haibaraaaaai/BFMRod/results_notes.md

 files12: 80mM no Ficol?
 But Ficol could still be present?
 (I guess it'd be low Ficol, just like it's low Na at 0mM)
 files13: 60: 80mM + 10% Ficol; 365: 80mM + no Ficol
 file: 60: 80mM + 10% Ficol; 570: Mixed?

+2025.06.04
+Ficol
+files9: 80mM no Ficol PCA really good
+files10: discard
+files11: 60: 80 no Ficol-80 Ficol; 450: 80 Ficol-80 no Ficol; 790: 80 no Ficol-0 no Ficol

+2025.06.05
+files1: Periods of zero speeds, but also times when it goes back to 50-100 Hz even after 0mM w/o scavenger